- NIFA Bylaws (Amended 06/2023)

 5. Receiving personal gifts or loans from third parties dealing with The National Intercollegiate Flying Association.
 Receipt of any gift is disapproved except gifts of nominal value which could not be refused without discourtesy.
 No personal gift of money should ever be accepted.

-We, as The National Intercollegiate Flying Association professionals (staff, council, and board members), dedicate ourselves to carrying out the mission of this organization.
-We will:
+Ethics Policy We, as The National Intercollegiate Flying Association professionals (staff, council, and board members), dedicate ourselves to carrying out the mission of this organization.

 1. Recognize that the chief function of The National Intercollegiate Flying Association at all times is to serve the best interests of our membership.